Michael Speranza (Chair)

 Stewart Bailey (Vice-Chair)

-Joy’s current role at Parliament Hill School includes responsibility for professional development for teachers and support staff at all stages in their careers, student leadership, Healthy Schools and leading on all aspects of provision for students with high learning potential (HLP).
-This includes the identification processes, in-class provision, parents’ workshops and an enrichment programme designed to close the gap and ensure all HLP students have equal opportunities for securing a place at a Russell Group university, and to create a fulfilling, challenging and supportive experience at school for each and every student.
+Joy’s current role at Parliament Hill School includes responsibility for professional development for teachers and support staff at all stages in their careers, student leadership, and leading on all aspects of provision for students with high learning potential (HLP).
+This includes the identification processes, in-class provision, parents’ workshops and an enrichment programme designed to close the gap between disadvantaged and non-disadvantaged students, as well as ensuring that all HLP students have equal opportunities for securing a place at a Russell Group university, and creating a fulfilling, challenging and supportive experience at school for each and every student.

 Joy has presented at a number of national conferences on innovative student leadership initiatives aimed at the most able and on provision for students with high learning potential.

 In addition, she has published a range of articles in professional journals and text books.